About the 2021 tournament

 No meal charge for Canadians.

-This new schedule will allow players to get a head start on their return trip back home.
+This new schedule, made in response to player suggestions, will allow players to get a head start on their return trip back home.

 Award-winning sports commentator VERN LUNDQUIST will be with us for the Friday night event.